Founder & Chair, Dream Project

 Arlington Public Schools Teacher

 Ann A. Kennedy, Ph.D., joined the Dream Project Board in 2016.
 She is a teacher at Arlington Community High School and an adjunct professor of Linguistics at Georgetown University.
 She has been GMU’s CEHD Alumnus of the Year, Greater Washington Reading Council’s Teacher of the Year, and a Fulbright Scholar.
 Her educational travels have taken her to Jamaica, India, Guatemala, Thailand, Brazil, South Africa, the Dominican Republic, Puerto Rico, Vietnam, and Cuba; she is active in international organizations that encourage educational opportunities for women in Senegal and Liberia.
 Her current research focuses on the development and acceleration of academic skills for adolescent and young adult English learners to prepare them for post-secondary education.

 Konstantin Lighting Design

-Dave Konstantin is a 36-year resident of Arlington and a small-business owner.
-He holds a BA in sociology from The University of Connecticut and an MS is Justice from The American University.
+Dave Konstantin is a 36-year resident of Arlington and a small business owner.
+He holds a BA in sociology from the University of Connecticut and an MS in justice from American University.
 He’s an active volunteer with the Arlington Food Assistance Center (AFAC) and Share of McLean, and is a former precinct captain for the Arlington County Democratic Committee.
 Dave and his wife Mary Jane live in Leeway Heights.
 Their three children are all graduates of Arlington public schools.
 Dave’s parents immigrated to the United States from Russia and Sicily, respectively.